HighFidelityCFDVerificationWorkshop/HighFidelityCFDVerificationWorkshop.github.io/index.md

 ## SciTech 2024 workshop

-The workshop will be held in conjunction with SciTech 2024 in Orlando, Florida.
-Precise dates for the workshop will be updated here once confirmed.
+The workshop will be held in conjunction with SciTech 2024 in Orlando, Florida. **We are in the process of confirming precise dates with AIAA.**

 ## Test suites